 ii.
 Today Jerusalem is indeed a city without walls because in modern warfare they are useless for defending the city.
 Ultimately Jerusalem will be a city without walls because the Prince of Peace (Isaiah 9:6) will reign from Jerusalem and He will be her protection.

 2. (6-7) Exiles exhorted to return.

 “Up, up!
 Flee from the land of the north,” says the LORD; “for I have spread you abroad like the four winds of heaven,” says the LORD.
 “Up, Zion!
 Escape, you who dwell with the daughter of Babylon.”

 a.
-Flee from the land of the north: In Zechariah’s day few of those who were carried to captivity in the Babylonian Empire returned to the Promised Land when they were allowed to.
-Here the LORD exhorted His people to return back to their land.
+Flee from the land of the north: In Zechariah’s day, few of those who were carried into captivity in the Babylonian Empire returned to the Promised Land when they were allowed to.
+Here the LORD exhorted His people to return to their land.

 i.
 Sadly most of the exiles were comfortable in Babylon and refused to endure the challenge to build a work of God.